Remote Work Trends

 - A partial remote job offers employees some remote work capabilities but does not allow the employee to engage in their work without visiting the office or job site at least some of the time.

-So how does a company decide whether they should go the fully or just the partial remote job route?
-This largely depends on the type of job, but the tree deciding factors usually are:
+So how does a company decide whether they should remain fully remote or consider part-time office visits?
+This largely depends on the type of job, but the three deciding factors usually are:

 - Travel is a necessary part of the job.